sandeep-manduri/sampling-based-motion-planning-with-cross-entropy-optimization-/README.md

 # sampling-based-motion-planning-with-cross-entropy-optimization-
 getting optimized sampling distribution for RRT* using GMMs

-** we can see problem scenario from
+** we can see problem scenario from problem scenario pdf

 ** execute main.m